marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 Add in Current files on User Edit page.

 Need a way to apply for emails - send email to job email address?

+Look at this for maybe importing jobs from an excel spreadsheet: https://simpleisbetterthancomplex.com/packages/2016/08/11/django-import-export.html